alecbiela/inertia-concretecms/README.md

 Stub.
 Similar to the Laravel implementation, authorization can be handled using Concrete's built-in permissions and permission objects.
 Once the permissions have been validated server-side, you can pass the results out to your props.

 ### CSRF Protection
 Stub.
 Concrete has a built-in token library that can be used to generate and validate tokens.
 In practice, you'd generate a token on a response going out to the user and store it as part of the submission data that would be coming back to the server (e.g. as a hidden form field).
 Then, in the appropriate controller, you'd validate that token.
 See [this page on the CMS documentation](https://documentation.concretecms.org/developers/security/protecting-against-csrf-with-token-validation) for more information.
-(This will be updated with an inertia-specific imlementation in the future).
+(This will be updated with an inertia-specific implementation in the future).

 ### Error handling
 Stub.